Please ensure Javascript is enabled for purposes of website accessibility

 If you’re chasing high returns and are comfortable with high risk, you can follow a momentum strategy, such as that advocated by Cabot Top Ten Trader.

 Momentum stocks are strong now and thus promise to be strong later.
-A good stock from that advisory can bring a quick 49% return in just five weeks, as one turnaround steel stock did for readers recently.
+A good stock from that advisory can bring a quick 50%+ return in just a few months, as one rapidly expanding restaurant stock did for readers recently.

-Also, momentum investing can get you into big long-term winners like Tesla Motors (TSLA), which was first recommend in late 2011, and gained more than 905% over the next three years.
+Also, momentum investing can get you into big long-term winners like Tesla (TSLA), which was first recommended in late 2011, and gained more than 905% over the next three years.

 With momentum stocks, the chart is the most important part of the stock selection system.